 CBD versus THC for oxidative stress

-It's the nasty waste material from being alive and no where is it more prevalent and more destructive than the brain.
+It's the nasty waste material from energy production and nowhere is it more prevalent and more destructive than the brain.

 After all, the brain uses more energy per cell than any other part of the body.

-Oxidation left uncheck is literally a wrecking ball (sharp chemical scissors actually) to our brain and more important, our DNA!
+Oxidation left uncheck is literally a wrecking ball (sharp chemical scissors actually) to our brain and more importantly, our DNA!

 What about THC and CBD for oxidative stress?

 Tetrahydrocannabinol Induces Brain Mitochondrial Respiratory Chain Dysfunction and Increases Oxidative Stress: A Potential Mechanism Involved in Cannabis-Related Stroke

 What about CBD?

 Everyone's heard about Vitamin C and Vitamin A as powerful antioxidants.